Israeli Air Force Flight Academy: Pilot Selection

-The selection process for IAF pilots can be traced to Ezer Weizman, widely considered the architect of the modern Israeli Air Force, and his aim of recruiting only "the best for pilots."
-His reasoning was that the skill and bravery of the ground forces would be for naught if they could be attacked at will from the air.
+The selection process for IAF pilots can be traced to Ezer Weizman.
+His reasoning for a focus on air capability was that the capability of the ground forces would be undermined if they could be attacked at will from the air.
 As a result, only those thought to possess the innate ability to succeed as Israeli pilots are even invited to begin the training process, and only the most qualified succeed in completing what is seen by many as the world's most demanding military selection course.

 Consequently, potential Israeli pilots are identified prior to reporting for national service at age 18, based on factors such as high grades in school and top scores on standardized tests, excellent physical condition and high technical aptitude.
-Those who meet these and other criteria are invited to participate in a six-day gibush (cohesion), a selection phase involving physical, mental, and sociometric challenges.
-Recruits are screened not only for their ability to perform the tasks assigned, but for their attitude in performing them —such as how they take hardships and unexpected difficulties, how well they work in groups and how they approach problem solving and disaster management situations.
+Those who meet these and other criteria are invited to participate in a five-day gibush (cohesion), a selection phase involving physical, mental, and sociometric challenges.
+Recruits are screened not only for their ability to perform the tasks assigned, but for their attitude in performing them—such as how they take hardships and unexpected difficulties, how well they work in groups and how they approach problem solving and disaster management situations.
 As many as 50% percent of those who commence the gibush will be dropped from further consideration at its conclusion.